 Skincare regimens are a fantastic way to create a system of self-care for yourself, especially when aestheticians and dermatologists are out of reach.
-While there are some procedures that should only be done by professionals (extractions, chemical peels, etc), there are safe and easy ways to pamper yourself with an at home facial.
+While there are some procedures that should only be done by professionals (extractions, chemical peels, etc), there are safe and easy ways to pamper yourself with an at home clean facial.

 1. Create space and a calm atmosphere.